ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/nginx/example.md

 Do the same thing on the second web server.

-If Nginx was running before you created the file on the two webservers, restart it on each web server and on the API gateway using the command:
+If Nginx was running before you created the file on the two web servers, restart it on each web server and on the API gateway using the command:

 ```console
 systemctl restart nginx